La Clusaz

 The picturesque, traditional village of La Clusaz is one of Haute Savoie’s best-kept secrets.
 It has lost none of its deeply rooted French charm despite being only about an hour away from Geneva, and its underrated ski area is large enough and high enough for most skiers for most of the season.

-La Clusaz lies in a valley beneath the jagged peaks of the Aravis mountain range.
-125km of groomed trails stretch out over five inter-connected ski areas which La Clusaz shares with the even smaller resort of Manigod.
-Keen skiers, however, should buy an Aravis ski pass which also covers the ski lifts at Le Grand-Bornand and Saint-Jean-de-Sixt, which are just 6km away from La Clusaz.
-Free ski buses shuttle between the resorts, and the combined ski area expands to about 210km of slopes, split into about 130 different runs.
-This makes the Domaine des Aravis a mid-sized ski area by Alpine standards, and large enough for most skiers coming here for a week-long ski holiday.
+Keen skiers should buy an Aravis lift pass which also covers Le Grand-Bornand, 6km away from La Clusaz.
+Free ski buses shuttle between the resorts in about 15 minutes, and the combined ski area has approximately 210km of slopes, split into 130 different runs and accessed by 75 lifts.
+This makes the Domaine des Aravis a mid-sized ski area by Alpine standards, and large enough for most skiers on a week-long ski holiday.

 La Clusaz Pros & Cons